saravanaprasathc/StackExchange.Redis/docs/Resp3.md

 No changes to existing code are *required*, but:

 1. to prevent build warnings, replace usage of `ResultType.MultiBulk` with `ResultType.Array`, and usage of `RedisResult.Type` with `RedisResult.Resp2Type`
-2. if you wish to explit the additional semantic data when using RESP3 and `Execute[Async](string command, ...)`, use `RedisResult.Resp3Type` where appropriate
+2. if you wish to exploit the additional semantic data when using RESP3 and `Execute[Async](string command, ...)`, use `RedisResult.Resp3Type` where appropriate